DivaGurl

 DivaGurl is an American girl group and dance ensemble formed by entertainment label Big Bosses Entertainment, in partnership with Virgin Music Group.
-The group is composed of three members: Keyana, Sadé, and LaShay.
+The group is composed of three members: Keke Palmer, Sadé, and LaShay.

 The group released their debut song titled "S.O.B."
 (2024), which later was included in their debut extended play (EP) DivaGurl: A Story by Keke Palmer, the next year.
 The three-piece ensemble originally had two more members, Monét and Chanté, who have since departed from the group.

 History

 2024–present: Formation and introduction

 In 2024, American singer and actress Keke Palmer announced she would be participating in an upcoming girl group through social media platform Instagram.
 DivaGurl released their debut single "S.O.B."
 (Standing on Business) on June 21, 2024.
 On August 23, they released the single "Rock With You".
 On January 17, 2025, DivaGurl released an EP, titled DivaGurl: A Story By Keke Palmer, containing two additional bonus singles: "Leave Me Alone", and "Afford It", which was featured in the 2025 movie One of Them Days starring Palmer and her friend, singer SZA.

+On December 22, 2025, Keke Palmer released two singles featuring Diva Gurl: "Luh Me Longtime" and "Neva Had".